Helpful Services:

 Non-Judicial Foreclosure

-The non-judicial process of foreclosure is used when a power of sale clause exists in a mortgage or deed of trust.
-A “power of sale” clause is the clause in a deed of trust or mortgage in which the borrower pre-authorizes the sale of the property to pay off the balance on loan in the event of their default.
-In deeds of trust or mortgages where a power of sale exists, the power given to the lender to sell the property may be executed by the lender or their representative, typically referred to as the trustee.
-Regulations for this type of foreclosure process are outlined below in the “Power of Sale Foreclosure Guidelines.”
+The non-judicial foreclosure process is used when a power of sale clause exists in a mortgage or deed of trust.
+A “power of sale” clause is the clause in a deed of trust or mortgage in which the borrower pre-authorizes the sale of the property to pay off the balance on the loan in the event of their default.

 Power of Sale Foreclosure Guidelines